 This is one of the best software for electrical design or wire harness design.
 It has the capabilities of schematic design and 3D harness design

 Product data management tool is essential for keeping a records of a product life cycle.
 It helps to coordinate in multi user environment.

 - Smooth learning curve

 - Easiest CAD software to learn

-- Parametric CAD modelling
+- Parametric CAD modeling

 - Realistic 2D drafting

-- Sheet Metal modelling
+- Sheet Metal modeling